 Step 1: Research the Company and Job Role

-Before writing your cover letter, take time to understand the company and the position.
-Reading the job description carefully helps identify the key skills and qualifications the employer is looking for.
+Before writing your cover letter, take some time to understand the company and the position.
+Reading the job description carefully helps identify the key skills and qualifications the employer values most.
 This allows you to focus on the most relevant aspects of your background.

 Exploring the company’s website, mission statement, and recent news can give you insight into its values and culture.
 If the company prioritizes innovation or teamwork, consider how your experience aligns with these qualities.
 Mentioning specific aspects of the company’s work can make your letter more engaging.